Skip to Main Content

 PI: Craske

 The OPTIMA study — Operationalizing Digital Phenotyping in the Measurement of Anhedonia — is part of UCLA’s work as one of 12 performers in the Wellcome-Leap Multi-Channel Psych program, a cross-collaborative effort to better understand anhedonic depression, a severe and inhibitive kind of depression which affects the ability to feel pleasure or enjoyment.
-Up to 100 of the OPTIMA participants are invited to participate in a companion study called ILIAD (Investigating LIFUP In Anhedonic Depression) which uses low-intensity focused ultrasound pulsation (LIFUP) to stimulate brain activity in areas of the brain associated with anhedonia.
+Up to 100 of the OPTIMA participants were invited to participate in a companion study called ILIAD (Investigating LIFUP In Anhedonic Depression) which uses low-intensity focused ultrasound pulsation (LIFUP) to stimulate brain activity in areas of the brain associated with anhedonia.
 Participating in ILIAD adds 5 weeks to the participant's engagement in the study.

 Learn more about OPTIMA and ILIAD